peralese/simple-task-tracker/README.md

 - Add tasks with: Task Name, Notes, **Due Date**, **Status** (Open/In Progress/Complete), **Priority**, **Send Reminder?**.
 - **Email reminders** for tasks due **today** (stamps `Email Notified` to avoid duplicate sends).
 - **Daily summary** email of **open** tasks (skips weekends), with a `Priority` column and sorting by Priority → Due Date.
+- **Manual send menu** so you can send the summary email immediately from Extensions → Task App → Send email now.
 - Recognizes statuses: `Open`, `In Progress`, `Complete`, `Cancelled`/`Canceled`, `Postponed`.
 Cancelled/Postponed are auto-archived and excluded from emails.
 - **Auto-archive** completed tasks to `Archive` and stamp `Date Archived`.
 - **Recurring tasks**: when a completed task is marked recurring, a fresh “Open” row is created with Due Date pushed forward by `Repeat Every` days and a new Task ID.